You’ve paid off your credit card and put a stop to autopay. But closing your account isn’t as simple as cutting up your card.

 Before trying to cancel your Capital One credit card, prepare by reading our guide to canceling your credit card.

-Will canceling my Capital One credit card affect my credit score?
+Will canceling my HSBC credit card affect my credit score?

 It could.
 Credit bureaus determine your creditworthiness by looking at your payment history and the age of your credit.
 But they also look at how much credit is available to you compared to how much you’re using — known as a credit utilization ratio.